Puerto Rico (board game): Expansions and online versions

 A second expansion was under development, but it was later announced that it was cancelled.
 Instead, a different, but inclusive, expansion is included in the Alea 10th anniversary 'treasure chest' released in 2009, which contains expansions for a number of different games by the company.
 The Puerto Rico expansions included consist of the original expansion, as well as a small expansion of several new buildings and red 'nobleman' colonists, which interact with the new buildings.
 An English language translation of the new expansion was released at the end of 2009 by Rio Grande Games.

 A playable online version is available, and, as of January 2017, 660,000 games had been played this way.
 An iPad version was launched in August 2011.

 Criticism

+While Puerto Rico was highly reviewed upon its initial release in 2002, it has come under renewed attention since then for its core premise of colonialism.